openfl/www.openfl.org/learn/index.md

 ---
-title: Learn
+title: Learn OpenFL
+redirect_from:
-redirect_from: documentation/
+ - documentation/
+ - learn/docs/getting-started/
 ---

+_Welcome!_ [OpenFL](/) is a library for creative expression on the web, desktop, and mobile that can publish to native C++, JS and WebGL, and run-times like HashLink and Adobe AIR using one seamless toolset.

+## First Steps

-Welcome!
-Before getting started, be sure that you [download and install](/download/) OpenFL.
+To get started, be sure that you [download and install OpenFL.](/download/)

-With OpenFL installed and running, you can get up and going with included [sample projects](docs/command-line-tools/samples/), or create your own project by following a [tutorial](haxelib/tutorials/displaying-a-bitmap/) or using a [blank template](docs/command-line-tools/create-new-project/).
+Then, you can get up and running with the included [sample projects](docs/command-line-tools/samples/), or you can create your own project by [following a tutorial](http://localhost:4000/learn/haxelib/tutorials/) or by using a [blank project template](docs/command-line-tools/create-new-project/).

 ## Fundamentals

 If you are already familiar with Adobe Flash development with ActionScript 3.0, you should feel right at home with OpenFL.
-If you have never developed using ActionScript 3.0 or Flash before, that's okay because we offer the <a href="https://books.openfl.org/openfl-developers-guide/" target="_blank">OpenFL Developer's Guide</a> to introduce you to some of the key concepts, classes and interfaces, and other APIs.
-You'll learn the fundamentals of working with display objects, listening for events, drawing lines, curves, and shapes, and much more.
+If you have never developed using ActionScript 3.0 or Flash before, that's okay because we offer the [OpenFL Developer's Guide](https://books.openfl.org/openfl-developers-guide/) to introduce you to some of the key concepts, classes and interfaces, and other APIs.
+You'll learn the fundamentals of [working with display objects](https://books.openfl.org/openfl-developers-guide/display-programming/), [listening for events](https://books.openfl.org/openfl-developers-guide/handling-events/), [drawing lines, curves, and shapes](https://books.openfl.org/openfl-developers-guide/using-the-drawing-api/), and much more.

-_The <a href="https://books.openfl.org/openfl-developers-guide/" target="_blank">OpenFL Developer's Guide</a> is adapted from the <a href="https://help.adobe.com/en_US/as3/dev/index.html" target="_blank">ActionScript 3.0 Developer’s Guide</a> for Adobe Flash.
-We're still adapting some of the chapters from the original guide, which is Creative Commons licensed, so you may need to reference the original ActionScript 3.0 version of the guide for a complete overview of OpenFL's capabilities._
+<p style="text-align:center"><a href="https://books.openfl.org/openfl-developers-guide/" target="_blank" class="btn btn-info" role="button">Read the OpenFL Developer's Guide &raquo;</a></p>

 ## Resources

+There's much more to explore in OpenFL's wide variety of learning resources.

 <style>
 a.large-btn {